dvdhutch/dvdhutch-personal-site/posts/challenge_3.md

-Make sure to customize your app!
-Lines 35 and 36 are editable and can be changed to suit your preferred name / location.
+*Make sure to customize your app!
+Lines 35 and 36 are editable and can be changed to suit your preferred name / location.*

-### storage.JSON
+### 2. storage.JSON

     {
         "brands": {